Project-Platypus/Platypus/docs/getting-started.rst

 ``"<=0"``, which means a solution is feasible if the constraint values are less than or equal to zero.

-As before, we can also extend the ``Problem`` class when defining problems:
+Alternatively, we can develop a reusable class for this problem by extending the ``Problem`` classs:

 .. code:: python